simulanics/XojoScript/README.md

 ## Features ✨

+- **Cross-platform Plugin Support:** Compile and place plugins in a "libs" directory located beside the xojoscript executable.
+Plugins will automatically be found, loaded, and ready for use in your xojoscripts.
+- **Cross-platform Library Support:** Load system-level APIs using 'Declare' and use them as you would in Xojo.
 - **Function Support:** Compile and execute user-defined functions and built-in ones.
 Overloading of functions is permitted.
 - **Module Support:** Create XojoScript Modules. (● "extends" is in the works).
 - **Class & Instance Support:** Create classes, define methods, and instantiate objects.